I can't believe it's my first full weekend off in forever. What are weekends again?

-Dr. M and I chatted for a bit about surgery as a career.
+Dr. M and I chatted for a bit about surgery as a career, and he gave some great advice.
 Afterwards, I dashed to back our student room, shook my partner violently (he was still passed out) and said we were done and had the weekend off.

 (Recipe originally posted Sept 2010)